 Note.
-S indicates size weighting, N needs weighting.
-GE(0) is mean logarithmic deviation; GE(1) is Theil index; GE(2) is half the square of the coefficient of variation.
-Point estimates and, in parentheses and italics, 95 percent bootstrap confidence intervals.
-All indices multiplied with 100.
-See Table A1 in the Appendix for definition of country codes.
-Own calculations based on LIS 2000 data.
+S indicates size, N needs weighting.
+GE(0): mean log.
+Dev.; GE(1): Theil index; GE(2): half the square of the coeff. of var.
+In italics: 95 % bootstrap conf. intervals.
+Indices multiplied with 100.
+See Table A1 in Appendix for country codes.
+Calculations based on LIS 2000 data.

 Tables 2a and 2b summarize all inconsistent bilateral rankings from the two types of weighting.
-Table 2a refers to the $\theta = 0.5$ scenario, while Table 2b refers to $\theta = 0.25$ .
+Table 2a refers to the θ = 0.5 scenario, while Table 2b refers to θ = 0.25.
 For each pair of countries, "." indicates that bilateral rankings are immune to weighting for all three indices; else a three digit numerical sequence is provided.
 The first digit relates to a country ranking by means of the logarithmic deviation; the second to a ranking by the Theil coefficient, and the third to the half the square of the coefficient of variation.
 In the sequence, a "1" ("0") indicates, accordingly to the criteria (8a) and (8b), that bilateral rankings from size and needs weighted distributions are inconsistent (consistent).